martinbiel/ProgressiveHedgingSolvers.jl/README.md

 ```

 Note, that a QP capable `AbstractMathProgSolver` is required to solve emerging subproblems.
-In addition, there is a distributed variant of the algorithm: `ProgressiveHedgingSolver(:dph)`, which requires adding processes with `addprocs` prior to execution.
+In addition, there are distributed variants of the algorithm: `ProgressiveHedgingSolver(execution = Synchronous())` and `ProgressiveHedgingSolver(execution = Asynchronous())`, which requires adding processes with `addprocs` prior to execution.

 The algorithm has a set of parameters that can be tuned prior to execution.
 For a list of these parameters and their default values, use `?` in combination with the solver object.
-For example, `?ProgressiveHedging` gives the parameter list of the sequential progressive-hedging algorithm.
+For example, `?Adaptive` gives the parameter list for the adaptive penalty procedure.
 For a list of all solvers and their handle names, use `?ProgressiveHedgingSolver`.

-`ProgressiveHedgingSolvers.jl` includes a set of crash methods that can be used to generate the initial decision by supplying functor objects to `ProgressiveHedgingSolver`.
-Use `?Crash` for a list of available crashes and their usage.

 [StochProg]: https://github.com/martinbiel/StochasticPrograms.jl